SACGF/variantgrid/classification/__classification_readme.md

 ## Export

 VariantGrid can export its classification data in a myriad of formats, with the intent that this data can then be imported into other curation systems.
-Export formats include Alissa's MVL, CSV (which we can review for general validation), JSON (can be used to import into other VariantGrid systems), VCF, REDCap, ClinVar Compare (which shows where a lab's data differs from what's present in ClinVar)
+Export formats include Alissa's MVL, CSV (which we can review for general validation), JSON (can be used to import into other VariantGrid systems), VCF, REDCap, ClinVar Compare (which shows where a lab's data differs from what's present in ClinVar).

 ## ClinVar Export

 Exporting to ClinVar was a little too complicated to perform via the Syncing app.
-This is due to a combination of factors such as labs wanting to review data before it is exported, ClinVar only wanting one record per clinvarkey/allele/condition, being able to list all validation errors as to why some records are too incomplete to upload to ClinVar etc.
+This is due to a combination of factors such as labs wanting to review data before it is exported, ClinVar only wanting one record per clinvarkey/allele/condition, being able to list all validation errors as to why some records are too incomplete to upload to ClinVar, keeping track of ClinVar IDs (SCVs) etc.

 The process is:
 Review classifications to find the latest record for each clinvar key, allele, condition combination.